algolia/docsearch/docs/src/config-file.md

 have a limitations.
 For example, you cannot go _up_ the cascade with CSS.

 If you need a more powerful selector mecanism, you can write your selectors using XPath by setting `type: xpath`.
-You should also set `global: true` on the same selector.

 The following example will look for a `li.chapter.active.done` and then go up two levels in the DOM until it found a `a`.
 The content of this `a` will then be